Nicola L. Hein (*1988 in Düsseldorf) is a sound artist, guitarist, composer and scholar.

 Founding member of IMPAKT – Improvisation & aktuelle Musik Köln.

-Concerts led him to: France, Switzerland, Norway, Sweden, Denmark, UK, USA, Singapore, Hong Kong, Tanzania, Hungary, Czech Republic, Austria, Spain, Portugal, Japan, Taiwan, Netherlands, Belgium, Luxembourg, Poland, Italy, Malaysia, South Korea, India, Colombia, Argentina etc.
+His artistic projects have been realized in France, Switzerland, Norway, Sweden, Denmark, UK, USA, Singapore, Hong Kong, Tanzania, Hungary, Czech Republic, Austria, Spain, Portugal, Japan, Taiwan, Netherlands, Belgium, Luxembourg, Poland, Italy, Malaysia, South Korea, India, Colombia, Argentina, Ecuador, Mexico etc.

-He has worked with: Evan Parker, Phil Minton, John Russell, Paul Lytton, Nate Wooley, Miya Masaoka, Thomas Heberer, Frank Gratkwoski, Michael Vorfeld, Rudi Mahall, Tobias Delius, Liz Allbee, Christian Lillinger, Adam Pultz Melbye, Ute Wassermann, John Butcher, Burkhard Beins, Axel Dorner, Ignaz Schick, Jan Roder, Mazen Kerbaj, Thomas Lehn, Wilbert de Joode, Matthias Muche, Etienne Nillesen, Viola Yip, Ada Rave, Christian Weber, Steve Heater, Mia Zabelka, Han Bennink, Tristan Honsinger, Anne La Berge, Robert van Heumen, Jim Denley, Mike Majkowski, Fred Lonberg-Holm, Michael Thieke, Sofia Jernberg, Audrey Chen, Peter Jacquemyn, Carl Ludwig Hubsch, Robert Landfermann, Jon Rose, Sebastian Gramss, Alfred Zimmerlin, Mette Rasmussen, Chris Corsano, Xavier Charles, Kaja Draksler, Birgit Ulherr, Hans Tammen, Tiziana Bertoncini, Rachel Musson, Harald Kimmig, Richard Scott, Matthias Muller, Christian Marien etc.
+He has worked with: George Lewis, Max Eastly, Evan Parker, Phil Minton, John Russell, Paul Lytton, Nate Wooley, Miya Masaoka, Thomas Heberer, Frank Gratkwoski, Michael Vorfeld, Rudi Mahall, Tobias Delius, Liz Allbee, Christian Lillinger, Adam Pultz Melbye, Ute Wassermann, John Butcher, Burkhard Beins, Axel Dorner, Ignaz Schick, Jan Roder, Mazen Kerbaj, Thomas Lehn, Wilbert de Joode, Matthias Muche, Emilio Gordoa, Etienne Nillesen, Joshua Weitzel, Viola Yip, Ada Rave, Claudia Schmitz, Akiko Nakayama, Elena Pardo, Christian Weber, Steve Heater, Mia Zabelka, Han Bennink, Anne La Berge, Robert van Heumen, Fred Lonberg-Holm, Michael Thieke, Sofia Jernberg, Audrey Chen, Jon Rose, Birgit Ulherr, Hans Tammen etc.